SkinsRestorer/SkinSystem/README.md

 - Database

 ### Usage:
-You can instantly use it by download an [release verion](https://github.com/riflowth/SkinSystem/releases).
-After download please follow an instruction below.
+You can instantly use it by clone this project.
+After clone please follow an instruction below.

 1. Put all of `The SkinSystem` to your web-root directory.
 2. Turn on database using in SkinRestorer configuration.